 "The highlight of my MPharm research experience was my dissertation project, where I chose to investigate temperature differentials in twin screw dry granulation.
 I loved working on a project that challenged me and pushed me mentally.
 I was also given an opportunity to work with Bristol-Myers Squibb, giving me an insight into the pharmaceutical industry."

 Khezia had the goal of working in industry after completing the MPharm, and found the degree to have a good mix of community work and lab work.
 After her placement at Bristol-Myers Squibb, she was offered a position with them where she will begin her career in pharmaceutical research.

 "I am a pre-registration pharmacist undertaking a split training year at Bristol-Myers Squibb and St Helen's and Knowsley NHS Trust.
 Since starting the MPharm degree at the University of Reading, my aim has always been to enter the pharmaceutical industry which then spreads to global health.
 Lectures, laboratory projects, and our coursework for the Therapeutics and Medicines Optimisation module, where we had to create resources to tackle a public health issue, gave me an insight into these areas."

 We don't just teach our undergraduates the MPharm course, we offer support and encouragement to help our students get the most out of their time here.
 Khezia took part in many of the additional opportunities we present to our students.

 "I really enjoyed my time at the Reading School of Pharmacy.
 The course really aims to develop all the requirements needed to be a pharmacist.
-However, it goes above and beyond; I had the opportunity to take the Postgraduate Certificate in Business Administration during the summer, which equipped me with the necessary knowledge to take a leadership position.
+However, it goes above and beyond; I had the opportunity to learn about business administration with Henley Business School during the summer, which equipped me with the necessary knowledge to take a leadership position.
 Not only this, but the flexibility of the course allowed me to attend the World Health Organisation Executive Board and World Health Assembly."